The Priest House, West Hoathly

-The Priest House is a Grade II* listed fifteenth century timber framed hall house in the centre of West Hoathly, in West Sussex, England.
+The Priest House is a Grade II* listed, 15th-century timber-framed hall house in the centre of West Hoathly, in West Sussex, England.
 It is close to The Cat Inn and St Margaret's Church.
 It is now a museum, open to the public six days a week from March to October.

 History

-The Priest House was built for the Priory of St Pancras in Lewes as an estate office to manage the land they owned around West Hoathly but was seized by Henry VIII following the dissolution of the monasteries.
+The Priest House was built for the Priory of St Pancras in Lewes as an estate office to manage the land they owned around West Hoathly, but was seized by Henry VIII following the dissolution of the monasteries.
 Subsequently, it belonged to Anne of Cleves, Thomas Cromwell, Mary I and Elizabeth I although there is no evidence that any of them visited the property.
 It passed into private ownership in 1560 and was owned by the Browne family (who were yeoman farmers) until 1695.
-For the following two hundred years it was owned by absentee landlords who allowed it to fall into disrepair.
+For the following 200 years it was owned by absentee landlords who allowed it to fall into disrepair.
 It was bought by John Godwin King and restored for him by Maurice Pocock in 1908.
 John Godwin King presented it to the Sussex Archaeological Society in 1935.
 The house and garden have been open to the public since 1908.
 It is now a museum of local life with country furniture, ironwork and local history with temporary exhibitions.
 The cottage garden features large herbaceous borders containing over 170 herbs and perennials and is open to the public from March to October.
 The garden has been opened twice per annum for the National Gardens Scheme for the past twenty-two years.